From Tailgate Parties to Backyard BBQs: The PM2.5 Risk and How to Protect Your Family

 **The Impact of PM2.5**

-Both settings can expose attendees to PM2.5, which has been linked to respiratory issues, heart disease, and other health problems.
+- Health Risks: Both settings can expose attendees to PM2.5, which has been linked to respiratory issues, heart disease, and other health problems.
 The risks are especially significant for children, the elderly, and those with pre-existing conditions.

 - Environmental Concerns: The accumulation of PM2.5 in the atmosphere can contribute to haze, reduced visibility, and even climate change.